Jamie Campbell-Walter: Le Mans and prototype racing

-In 2008, Campbell-Walter suffered an accident at Monza, breaking 4 vertebra in his back, he escaped death after having a wishbone fail at 195 mph.
+In 2008, Campbell-Walter suffered an accident at Monza, breaking four vertebra in his back, he escaped death after having a wishbone fail at 195 mph.
 Campbell-Walter returned to a race car within 7 months.

 In 2009, Campbell-Walter competed at Le Mans 24hrs and finished 14th in class with Vanina Ickx.

-In 2013, Campbell-Walter competed at Le Mans 24hrs and finished 4th in class at the wheel of a factory Aston Martin V8 Vantage.
+In 2013, Campbell-Walter competed at Le Mans 24hrs and finished fourth in class at the wheel of a factory Aston Martin V8 Vantage.

 Outside racing

 In 2010, Campbell-Walter was the official Formula One driver for the Yas Marina Circuit in Abu Dhabi.
-He drove the ex Minardi 2 seater Formula One car for promotional purposes and for paying clients.
+He drove the ex Minardi two-seater Formula One car for promotional purposes and for paying clients.

-In 2019 Jamie Campbell-Walter founded a management company together with his former team-mate Nicolas Minassian and María Catarineu, Bullet Sports Management, which represents drivers including FIA WEC and ELMS driver Ferdinand Habsburg, Alpine F1 Team driver Franco Colapinto and FIA F3 driver Oliver Goethe, GT World Challenge Europe drivers Benjamin Goethe and FIA WEC driver Rui Andrade.
+In 2019, Campbell-Walter founded a management company together with his former team-mate Nicolas Minassian and María Catarineu, Bullet Sports Management, which represents drivers including FIA WEC and ELMS driver Ferdinand Habsburg, Alpine F1 Team driver Franco Colapinto and FIA F3 driver Oliver Goethe, GT World Challenge Europe drivers Benjamin Goethe and FIA WEC driver Rui Andrade.